 The CTL team discussed what makes a good rubric.
 This workshop covered how to design a good rubric that works for your unit, and how to create and upload a Turnitin rubric.
 (This workshop was recorded 1 pm – 2:00 pm, 6th April 2022).

-Recording from: Creating and managing Zoom quizzes and polls for active student learning and engagement
+Creating and managing Zoom quizzes and polls for active student learning

 The CTL team set up formative polls and quizzes to encourage students to engage and participate in class.
 In this workshop, we go through the process of setting up and facilitating polls and quizzes in Zoom, and how to reuse these resources in the future.